 4. Eating yogurt cures yeast infection

-Yogurt is very good for developing immunity but it does not ensure that it would deal with vaginal yeast infections.
-And by the way, yeast infection in vagina is the most common thing and most women get it sometime or other in their life or some even are prone to repeated infections.
-Then apart from anti-fungal topical creams one does need to do a course in anti-biotics to get rid of a yeast infection.
+Yoghurt is very good for developing immunity but it does not ensure that it would deal with vaginal yeast infections.
+And by the way, yeast infection in the vagina is the most common thing and most women get it sometime or other in their life or some even are prone to repeated infections.
+Then apart from anti-fungal topical creams, one does need to do a course in antibiotics to get rid of a yeast infection.
 Changing your pantie frequently, washing with a pH balanced vaginal solution and drying properly are ways to avoid yeast infections.
-Yogurt might help to give you the immunity to ensure you don’t have repeated infections but if you have one, yogurt is not the cure.
+Yoghurt might help to give you the immunity to ensure you don’t have repeated infections but if you have one, yoghurt is not the cure.
 That’s a vagina myth we need to debunk.

 Related reading: 5 things men should know about a woman’s vagina

 5. All women have vaginal orgasm